MartinRusk/XPLPro_outdated/README.md

 # XPLPro

-This Repository hosts the enhanced XPLDevices library built on top of XPLDirect by Curiosity Workshop.
+This Repository hosts the XPLPro core library by Curiosity Workshop.
 Please visit our Discord: https://discord.gg/gzXetjEST4